April 28, 2017 Update

 “Solicitud de autorizacion para el retorno de vehiculos extranjeros con permiso de importacion temporal de vehiculos vencidos, de conformidad con la regla 4.2.20”

-Complete the form and send copies of these documents to the address below:
+Complete the form and take copies of these documents to your local~regional SAT office:

 2. Utility bill 90 days in any name which will be address used for courier